libsidplayfp/VICE-testprogs/CPU/ane/readme.txt

 this code works correctly with ANE magic constant "$FF" but not with "$EE"

-for the game to load bits 7,6,5,0 of the constant must be 1, bits 4,3,2,1 must be 0. -> constant $ef will work
+for the game to load, the high nybble of the constant must be $4,$5,$e or $f and bit 0 must be 1, bits 3,2,1 are "don't care". -> constant $ef will work

 rambo II - original tape (ocean/imagine loader)